 Landscape, climate and water flow

-The largest part of the river basin in Ukraine lies in the Carpathian Mountains.
-The Danube itself flows through the lower part of Ukraine and is divided into three branches, one of which – the Kiliya – forms the border between Ukraine and Romania.
-The region enjoys mild winters and summers.
-Annual precipitation in the mountains is around 1,750 mm and 700 mm in the lowlands.
+The Danube itself comes through the lower part of Ukraine; its length in the mouth is 174km.
+The Danube is divided here into three branches, one of which - the 112km Kiliya branch - forms the border between Ukraine and Romania.

 For detailed information on the above, download the fact sheet below.

-- Ukraine Facts & Figures (57.16 KB)
+- Ukraine Facts & Figures (79.88 KB)

 As Europe's largest remaining natural wetland, the Danube Delta is one of the continent's most valuable habitats for wetland wildlife and biodiversity.
 However, its ecosystems are affected by changes upstream, such as pollution and the manipulation of water discharge, as well as by ecological changes in the delta itself.
 The Danube Delta is still spreading seaward at a rate of 24 to 30 meters annually.